 - Equalization of interest deduction capacity within a group is possible, provided the companies qualify for Swedish tax consolidation.

-- Unutilized interest deduction capacity can be carried forward for up to six years, but is lost in the event of a change of ownership.
+- Negative net interest not possible to deduct in one year may be carried forward for up to six years, but is lost in the event of a change of ownership.

 - Net interest expenses of up to SEK 5,000,000 per group may be deducted without applying the EBITDA rule.